-Lighting your Entryway for Safety
+Lighting Your Entryway for Safety

 by Jessica Ackerman on Jun 8, 2010

 Having appropriate lighting for the entryway is important for any home.
-Strategically placed and adequately bright, entryway lighting can deter burglars from breaking and entering and provide you and your family with a sense of security.
+Strategically placed and adequately bright, entryway lighting can deter burglars from breaking and provide you and your family with a sense of security.
 When you have guests visiting in the evening, entryway lighting can direct them safely to the right house.

 Where to place lighting